-And know that, just because you see a few, dispose of them and then do not see more for a few days, they are not necessarily gone.
-Insects and rodents have thrived alongside mankind for millennia largely because they have learned how to inhabit similar spaces without being seen very often.
-In Arizona, many pests have adapted to our summer heat and often not seen during daylight hours.
+And know that, just because you see a few, dispose of them, and then do not see more for a few days, they are not necessarily gone.
+Insects and rodents have thrived alongside mankind for millennia, largely because they have learned how to inhabit similar spaces without being seen very often.
+In Arizona, many pests have adapted to our summer heat and are often not seen during daylight hours.

 And when left to their own devices, not only do they multiply (see below for more), but they can also spread disease or – especially in the case of mosquitoes, flies, and rodents – be a serious health threat.